sstoupin/dtxrd/docs/source/rctopo.rst

     rctopo -h

 :-v,        --version:
        show program's version

 :-h,        --help:
        show summary of options

-:-o F, --output=F:
+:-o FILENAME, --output FILENAME:
-       write calculated results to file F (default to stdout); also, generates output 1pix_total.dat showing the rocking curve from the central pixel and the total rocking curve
+       write calculated results to file (default to stdout); also, generates output prcurve.dat and trcurve.dat containing the rocking curve from the central pixel and the total rocking curve respectively

-:-w D, --output=D:
+:-w FILENAME, --output FILENAME:
-       write slice data to file D (default: do not write)
+       write slice data to file (default: no action)

-:-t T, --threshold=T:
+:--hdf5 FILENAME:
+       save calculalted maps to hdf5 file (default: no action)

+:-t CONST, --threshold CONST:
-       threshold for data processing to reject "weak" rocking curves to define crystal boundaries (default T=1.05)
+       threshold CONST for data processing to define crystal boundaries (default T=1.05)

-:-b bkg, --background=bkg:
+:-b CONST, --background CONST:
-       user defined background (dark current) of the area detector (default value is estimated from the rocking curve tails)
+       user defined background CONST, e.g., dark current of the area detector (default: value is estimated from the rocking curve tails)

-:-r STRING, --range=STRING:
+:-r STRING, --range STRING:
        xy-range for display and analysis (STRING='x1 x2 y1 y2', where x1,x2,y1,y2 are in units of
        [mm])

-:-x CONST, --xslice=CONST:
+:-x CONST, --xslice CONST:
-       slice and plot distributions at a fixed coordinate X = CONST
+       plot distributions (slices) at a fixed coordinate X = CONST

-:-y CONST, --yslice=CONST:
+:-y CONST, --yslice CONST:
-       slice and plot distributions at a fixed coordinate Y = CONST
+       plot distributions (slices) at a fixed coordinate Y = CONST

-:-f CONST, --factor=CONST:
+:-f CONST, --factor CONST:
        scale colormap range on topographs by CONST*FWHM_av, where FWHM_av is the average FWHM

-:-m CONST, --magnify=CONST:
+:-m CONST, --magnify CONST:
-       shrink range on the colormaps by factor CONST; applies only to the colormaps which represent characteristic width of the rocking curve width (FWHM and STDEV)
+       shrink range on the colormaps by factor CONST; applies only to the colormaps that represent the characteristic width of the rocking curve width (FWHM and STDEV)

-:-n STRING, --name=STRING:
+:-n STRING, --name STRING:
        include sample name STRING in the figure title

-:-d CONST, --deglitch=CONST:
+:-d CONST, --deglitch CONST:
-       deglitch rocking curve data with CONST as a threshold parameter (e.g., CONST=1.1) (default - no deglitching)
+       deglitch data using median filtering, where CONST is the size of the filter window, e.g., CONST=3 (default - no deglitching)

 :-g,   --gaussian:
-       perform Gaussian curve fitting (smoothes noisy images)
+       perform Gaussian curve fitting (smoothing of noisy data)

 :-s,   --transpose:
        transpose image array for plotting

-:-u uname, --units=uname:
+:-u uname, --units uname:
-       assign the original angular units (uname): deg, arcsec or urad (default - deg)
+       assign the original angular units (uname): deg, arcsec or urad (default: deg)

 :-p,      --publish:
-       generate additional figures with publication quality (requires a separate figures.py script)
+       generate additional figures (requires a user-defined figures.py script)

 :-c,      --conduct:
-       process forward diffraction data
+       process sequence of diffraction images collected in transmission mode

 :-i,      --instrument:
        read the detector and the image analysis parameters from an instrument file ccd.py

-:-z CONST, --integrate=CONST:
+:-z CONST, --integrate CONST:
-       integrate reflectivity and normalize by the theoretical angular acceptance for perfect crystal (CONST);
+       presentation of the intensity (reflectivity) map:

+       CONST = 0  plot peak intensity normalized by the found maximum value (default)

-       specific cases: z = 0 - no integration (default), z = -1 - integrate and normalize by the maximum value
+       CONST = -1 plot integrated intensity normalized by the found maximum value

+       otherwise (CONST !=0 and CONST !=-1) plot raw intensity counts normalized by input parameter CONST (e.g., CONST = 1)

-:-e SPECSCAN, --external=SPECSCAN:
+:-e FILENAME, --external=FILENAME:
-	read angular steps from the first column of a SPEC scan
+	read angular steps from the first column of a text (ASCII) file (e.g., SPEC scan)

 GRAPHICAL OUTPUT
 ===========
 By default the program generates two figures. **Figure 1** shows several topographs of the following rocking curve parameters.

-**reflectivity** (normalized peak reflectivity by default)
+**Reflectivity** (normalized peak intensity (default))

 **FWHM** (curve width calculated as full width at half maximum)

 **COM** (rocking curve peak position calculated as center of mass or the first moment of the intensity-angular distribution)

-**left slope** (peak position of the left slope of the curve)
+**Left Slope** (peak position of the left slope of the curve)

-**right slope** (peak position of the right slope of the curve)
+**Right Slope** (peak position as the right slope of the curve)

-**mid-point** (peak position as average of the left and the right slope positions)
+**Midpoint** (peak position as average of the left and the right slope positions)

 **STDEV** (standard deviation of the intensity around the mean value or the second moment of the intensity-angular distribution)